Reward theory of attraction: Griffit (1970)

 In Griffit's study college students that evaluated strangers in a pleasant room liked them better than students who evaluated strangers in an uncomfortably hot room.

 Recent research

 Helen Fisher (Yale University)

-Helen Fisher and colleagues conducted a neuroimaging study on men and women that had just "fallen madly in love".
+Helen Fisher and her colleagues conducted a neuroimaging study on men and women that had just "fallen madly in love".
+She hypothesized that there could be a connection between higher levels of central dopamine, or norepinephrine and less activity of central serotonin when an individual experiences romantic infatuation.
 Using functional magnetic resonance imaging (fMRI), they collected data on 10 women and 7 men that reported being in love an average of 7.4 months.
-Each participant was shown a picture of their loved one as well as a photograph of an emotionally neutral person, each viewing was then followed by a distraction task to cleanse the mind of strong emotions.
-Brain activation with the picture of the loved one was high in the region of the brain that produces and distributes dopamine and also brains "reward system", or the neural network associated with pleasure, arousal, focus, and motivation.
+These participants were in between the ages of 18 and 26 years old.
+Each participant was shown a picture of their loved one and in addition, a photograph of an emotionally neutral person.
+After they saw the picture, each person had to engage in a task to distract themselves and allow their mind to clear of strong emotions.
+For example, the subjects were given a large number, such as 9,471, and were instructed to begin counting in receding order in increments of 7.
+Over the course of the experiment, this procedure ran for a duration of twelve minutes and repeated six times.